 - Create guaranteed deals and other specific agreements with specific advertisers

 - Understand the rules that involve how advertisers bid on ad inventory

 - Configure bidding options such as price floors to optimize their website revenue

 - Manage various aspects of their ad inventory from a single interface

-You should note that while using an SSP to sell ads is highly effective, it is less lucrative than in an instance where an advertiser strikes a direct deal with an advertising partner.
+You should note that while using an SSP to sell ads is highly effective, it is less lucrative than in an instance where an advertiser strikes a direct deal with an paid adspartner.
 However, the amount of time saved by leveraging programmatic advertising makes up for the loss of ad inventory value by allowing publishers to sell more ad inventory that would otherwise go unsold.

 With that said, here are the different ways SSPs allows publishers to connect to the programmatic ad ecosystem:

 Ad Networks: SSPs connect publishers to Ad Networks to allow them to showcase their ad inventory to numerous ad listings that are accessed by a large number of online advertisers.
 Ad Networks don’t trade this inventory programmatically but rather allow for increased exposure to enable publishers to secure trade deals with paid ads partners.